McGranahanLab/mhc-hammer/README.md

 MHC Hammer requires for each patient a germline WES sample.
 From this, the patient's HLA allele types are predicted using [HLA-HD](https://pubmed.ncbi.nlm.nih.gov/28419628/).
 Then, depending on what is else input to the pipeline, the following analysis can be run:

-- To estimate DNA HLA allelic imbalance and somatic mutations, a tumour WES BAM file must be provided.
+- To estimate DNA HLA allelic imbalance and somatic mutations, a tumour WES BAM and matched germline or normal WES BAM file must be provided.
-- To estimate DNA HLA copy number (and LOH), a tumour WES BAM file with corresponding purity and ploidy estimates must be provided.
+- To estimate DNA HLA copy number (and LOH), a tumour WES BAM matched germline or normal WES BAM file must be provided, in addition to purity and ploidy estimates for the tumour.
 - To estimate RNA HLA allelic expression, allelic imbalance and alternative splicing a tumour or normal RNAseq BAM file must be provided.
 - To estimate RNA HLA allelic repression or tumour/normal enrichment of alternative splicing events, a tumour and normal tissue RNAseq BAM file must be provided.
 The normal sample should be from the same patient and tissue as the tumour.